aya-prover/aya-dev/note/early-changelog.md

 This file contains the changelog of the Aya language 0.x.

+## 0.12

+Actually implemented the inference of type checking ordering, extracted some tools from `base` to `tools`, allow emission of `Type 0` in data declarations, suppressed some unnecessary errors, improved 'unresolved meta' error message with a description of their location, enhanced pretty printing (for `new` expressions, binary operators, reduced unnecessary parentheses and added necessary parentheses, eta-contract def-calls), added error message for unknown fields, make the latex backend automatically insert `\noindent`, removed jimgui-based tracer (moved to test) for smaller fatJars, fixed no-arg constructor pattern matching, improved coverage checker (fixed a divergence case, added fuel for impossible cases elimination), fixed pattern checker when there are more implicit parameters omitted in the patterns, added `compareApprox` in `compareUntyped`, removed `abusing` syntax, refactor `bind` syntax, use the REPL for pretty-printing options configuration.

+Publish the `lsp` module.

 ## 0.11

 Enhanced repl: completion, command system, command parser based on antlr,